Dave van den Bergh at a Glance:

 - Amsterdam native developed in AFC Ajax youth program and played under Louis van Gaal with hometown team.

-Dave van den Bergh is entering his third season with the New England Revolution as an assistant coach, having joined the staff in July 2019 after nine years as a coach with various United States Youth National teams.
-In his first two seasons on New England's coaching staff, van den Bergh helped guide the Revolution to consecutive postseason berths and an appearance in the 2020 Eastern Conference Final.
+Dave van den Bergh is entering his fifth season with the New England Revolution as an assistant coach, having joined the staff in July 2019 after nine years as a coach with various United States Youth National teams.
+In his first four seasons on New England’s coaching staff, van den Bergh helped guide the Revolution to three postseason berths, the club’s first-ever Supporter’s Shield title and a league-record 73 points in 2021, and an appearance in the 2020 Eastern Conference Final.

-Prior to joining the Revolution, the Amsterdam native most recently served as assistant coach for the United States Under-20 Men's National Team in 2019, his second stint in that role.
+Prior to joining the Revolution, the Amsterdam native most recently served as assistant coach for the United States Under-20 Men’s National Team in 2019, his second stint in that role.
 In addition to working with the United States U-20 Men’s National Team in 2019, van den Bergh coached the U-20 team as an assistant from 2010-16.
 Between those two tenures, he helped the U-20s to consecutive Quarterfinal appearances in the 2015 and 2019 FIFA U-20 Men’s World Cups.
-Van den Bergh also served as head coach of the United States Under-19 team in 2018, and head coach of the Under-15 side from 2016-18.
-With the U-15s, he compiled an unbeaten 6-0-4 record.
+Van den Bergh also served as head coach of the United States Under-19 team in 2018, and compiled an unbeaten 6-0-4 record as head coach of the Under-15 side from 2016-18.

 After a successful two-year stint in Holland, van den Bergh joined Segunda Division Spanish side Rayo Vallecano in Madrid.
 Over three seasons with the club, he logged 47 appearances and scored nine goals on the path to helping the club earn a promotion to La Liga’s Primera Division ahead of the 1999-2000 campaign.
 Van den Bergh and Los Vallecanos played to a 4-0 aggregate victory over CF Extremadura in the Promotion Playoffs to clinch a berth to La Liga’s Primera Division for the first time since 1997.